Multiscale Muscle Mechanophysiology (M3) Lab

 Matthew completed a B.S. in Bioengineering from Lehigh University in 2016 and a M.S. in Biomedical Engineering from Duke University in 2018.
 Currently, he is working on creating finite element models of muscle can be used in the design of regenerative therapies.
 When not in the lab, Matthew enjoys playing board games, brewing his own beer, and exploring the hiking trails around Charlottesville.

-• Allie McCrady
+• Allie McCrady, PhD

 anm9xd@virginia.edu